javidiazdom/daw2-todolist/README.md

 ## How to run

-Just cd into `backend` and run npm start.
-Same for frontend.
+Just cd into `frontend` and run ng seve.

+## Hosting

+This app is hosted at https://daw2-todo-list.web.app/